MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-session-status-codes.md

 # Multiplayer session status codes

-This topic lists multiplayer status codes concerning sessions.
+These are the multiplayer status codes concerning sessions.

 | Note                                                                                                         |
 |---------------------------------------------------------------------------------------------------------------------------|